spectrocloud/librarium/docs/docs-content/clusters/public-cloud/deploy-k8s-cluster.md

 #### Nodes Configuration

-The **Nodes config** section allows you to configure the nodes that make up the control plane (master nodes) and data plane (worker nodes) of the host cluster.
+The **Nodes config** section allows you to configure the nodes that make up the control plane and worker nodes of the host cluster.

 Before you proceed to next section, review the following parameters. <br /> <br />